ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 Overall, this app follows a standard Flask structure with routes defined for viewing, creating, updating, and deleting user profiles.
 The base template provides a consistent UI design, and the SQLAlchemy model is used to interact with the database.

+# To generate a requirements.txt file for your Flask project using SQLAlchemy:

+Activate Virtual Environment (Optional but Recommended): It's a good practice to work within a virtual environment to isolate your project's dependencies from the system-wide Python packages.
+You can create and activate a virtual environment like this:

+1. Create a virtual environment: python -m venv venv

+2. Activate the virtual environment (on macOS/Linux) source venv/bin/activate

+3. Install Packages: Install the necessary packages for your Flask and SQLAlchemy project.
+You can do this using pip while your virtual environment is active.
+For example:

+pip install flask sqlalchemy

+4. Generate requirements.txt: After you've installed all the required packages for your project, you can generate the requirements.txt file using the pip freeze command.
+This command lists all installed packages and their versions:

+pip freeze > requirements.txt

+5.Deactivate Virtual Environment (Optional): When you're done working on your project, you can deactivate the virtual environment:

+deactivate

+6. Review and Edit: Open the requirements.txt file in a text editor to review its contents.
+It will list all the packages that were installed in your virtual environment.